entando/entando-docs/vuepress/docs/tutorials/micro-frontends/communication.md

 ## Add Widgets to App Builder

-Now let's test the publisher and subscriber micro frontends in Entando.
+Now let's add the publisher and subscriber micro frontends in Entando.

-> Note: These are the same step as the `Create a React Micro Frontend` tutorial.
+> Note: These are the same steps as the `Create a React Micro Frontend` tutorial.

 ### Create Environment File